 Next, we will move onto the define phase.
 This is where your will narrow down the broader design challenge (how might we improve the community experience for the problem they have, and we want to solve).

 Here we distil the problem to something more specific, in DT it is called a problem statement, or point of view (POV) statement.
 The main focus will be to check what users think about the problem we have identified and what new insights can we add to be in line with their understanding as well.

-Participants work in groups, focusing on the user they serve. - Go to your community connecting online or conducting an interview with a representative of the community, if the challenge you want to address is a challenge for someone in the group (e.g., I need to find a job that supports me to pay bills while studying). - The task is to talk with representatives of the target group or community, impacted by the identified challenge.
-For example, your peers suffering from ...
-Try to talk to/interview at least 3 representatives from the target group and try to map their understanding of the challenge and its underlying reasons.
+Participants work in groups, using their time to focus on the users or communities they serve.

+- Connect with your community online or conduct an interview with a representative of the community if the challenge you want to address is a challenge for someone in the group (e.g., "I need to find a job that support me to pay bills while studying"). - The task is to talk with representatives of the target group or community impacted by the identified challenge.
+For example, try to talk to / interview at least three representatives from the target group and try to map their understanding of the challenge and its underlying reasons.

 Try to summarise your observations and findings from the communication with users.

 Example/template for statement formulation:

-The most important thing is to stay connected with user's needs.
-Not to think what is good for the person but ask the person what is good for them.
+The most important thing is to stay connected with the user's needs.
+Not to think what is good for the person, but ask the person what is good for him / her.